monksevillair/monksevillair.github.io/src/blog/blog.md

 #### 音乐
 - [ ] Learn Misty
 - [ ] Get a solo set together

-_I hope you too have an excellent week, much love_
+_I hope you have an excellent week, much love_

+--

 ## Let's Delete Time
 I've decided to run weekly experiments on things like food, sleep, excersise, and whatever else, in order to develop a lifestyle that can significantly increase my productivity and health.